Common Discomforts of Pregnancy

 Nursing Interventions

-• Teach targeted self-care: small frequent meals, posture changes, hydration scheduling, fiber increase, exercise, lateral rest positioning.
+• Teach targeted self-care: small frequent meals, posture changes, hydration scheduling, fiber increase, exercise, and lateral rest positioning.

 • Provide evidence-based OTC/medication guidance only within pregnancy-safe recommendations.